If you’re an adoptee looking to learn more about your biological family, then a DNA test is something you should consider.

 Sidenote: check out my complete reviews and comparisons of all the DNA testing companies.

-Each of those companies allows you to upload that raw data text file for free.
+Each of those companies allows you to upload your raw DNA text file for free.
 You’ll get put into their database and you’ll be shown a list of your matches.

 If you’re a male and looking for your father, you may also want to consider a Y-DNA test from FamilyTreeDNA – budget permitting.
 You’ll want to get the 37 marker test to start and upgrade later if you have any promising matches.
 More on Y-DNA testing.